rufaromugabe/freeradius-postgres-db/SECURITY.md

 - [ ] **Firewall configuration**
   - Only expose RADIUS ports (1812, 1813) to trusted networks
   - Protect PostgreSQL port (5432) - should not be publicly accessible
-  - Restrict pgAdmin access (port 5050) or disable it in production

 ## Database Security